Purchase of apartments on foreign markets

 Short-term rental regulations:

-• Regulations balancing the needs of tourists and residents
+- Regulations that balance the needs of tourists and residents

 Buying an apartment in Georgia – Risk Analysis